-TFT metering is customizable from the Main PC Application Other Options>Meter Setup screen.
+TFT metering is customisable from the Main Application >Show Settings>Meter Layout screen.

 This screen shows one TFT meter panel at a time, different panels can be selected from the column on the left hand side of the screen.
 Selecting Grid allows the layout to be changed.
 Highlighting a meter cell and selecting Edit Meter brings up a choice of meters that can be displayed.
 Set Scale provides a choice of VU or PPM meter ballistics and scales.
-Once happy with the meter setup, it is transferred to the console by clicking Upload to Desk at the top right of the screen.
-To retain the meter configuration, ensure it is saved using the Save, or Save As button to create a new config without overwriting the current.
-Saved meter configs can be viewed and edited by loading them and the sent to the surface using the upload to desk button.
+Once happy with the meter setup, it is transferred to the console by clicking Apply new layout to surface at the top right of the screen.
+The meter layout can also be saved as a Meter Layout Preset for later use, note that the meter layout is now saved with the show rather than a separate file.
+The Meter Presets can be reloaded back into the layout screen and applied to the surface when required.